 - Moclobemide.
 This is also branded as Manerix.

-Below is a list of other medication which can treat depression.
+Below is a list of other antidepressant medications used to treat mental health conditions.

 - Mirtazapine.
 This is also branded as Zispin, and